My-Mr-E/NessusValidator/README.md

 * Add the ability to create a host list
 * Add the ability to export validations to a different file
 * Add selective validation
+* Multi-thread the validations to speed the process
 * Probably a lot more I'm forgetting...